 When team members learn to see issues from different angles, it opens up new ways of thinking and promotes healthy team performance.
 Conflict can be beneficial to any company as it improves communication, motivates change, leads to new ideas, stimulates creativity, promotes individual and group growth, helps establish identities, resolves and identifies problems and promotes the overall function of a company, no matter the size.

 Dysfunctional conflict, or unresolved conflict, can lead to significant problems within a company.
 Oftentimes these involve people who are unwilling to work together to solve the problem and in most scenarios, are personal.
 This type of conflict promotes a negative work environment for employees and may damage personal or professional relationships, or worst-case, send the business into a nosedive and limits business success.

 Aggressive behavior, an increase in stress, hostility, low morale, waste of resources and a breakdown in group cohesion are just a few consequences of a lingering dysfunctional conflict.
 An employee, team or the entire business can suffer.
 In time, unresolved disputes and disagreements may hinder a company’s performance.

-Conflict resolution skills are important.
+Good conflict resolution skills are important.
 Your ability to identify a potential conflict before it arises and knowing how to effectively manage it will increase your chances of turning any dysfunctional conflict into a positive outcome.
 Be aware of interactions within an organization and watch for early warning signs that may lead to major conflict and cause business inefficiency.
-A Master of Science Degree in Negotiation and Dispute Resolution from Creighton University School of Law will help prepare you for a successful career in conflict resolution and provide the necessary tools to help you successfully address and resolve conflict when it arises.
+A Master of Science Degree in Negotiation and Dispute Resolution from Creighton University School of Law will help prepare you for a successful career in professional conflict resolution and provide the necessary tools to help you successfully address and resolve conflict when it arises.